 Zeyiad “Z” Elias is board certified in acupuncture and Chinese herbal medicine (CHM).
-He received his Master of Science from Pacific College and his Doctorate in Acupuncture and Oriental Medicine from Bastyr University, specializing in supportive oncology and pain management.
+He received his Master of Science from Pacific College and his Doctorate in Acupuncture and Oriental Medicine from Bastyr University, specializing in integrative oncology and pain management.
 At Bastyr, he conducted laboratory research on Chinese herbs and cancer, focusing on triple negative breast adenocarcinoma.

 Zeyiad returned to his home state of Michigan to take up a position in Detroit with the Henry Ford Health System, where continues to practice and educate fellow clinicians and patients in the role of acupuncture and CHM in cancer.
 He continues to research and additionally works with multidisciplinary teams in the development of acupuncture and CHM in hospital based practice, particularly within integrative oncology.